steadramon/ESPGeiger/docs/outputs/webportal.md

 # Web Portal

-ESPGeiger comes with a built-in Web Portal, allowing you to easy configuration of your device, as well as giving the ability to view the live readings and status output on your laptop or mobile device.
+ESPGeiger comes with a built-in Web Portal that lets you configure your device and view the live readings and status output from your laptop or mobile device.

 ![Img](../img/ESPGeiger-anim.gif)